psy-guy/RitaBot/README.md

   * **Port:** Keep the port at 5432, unless your credentials list otherwise
   * **Maintenance database** This is the database name in the credentials
   * **Username:**  This is the user field in the credentials
   * **Password:** The password field located in Step 3.
-I highly advise checking save password so that you don’t have to copypasta this every time you want to connect.
+I highly advise checking save password so that you don’t have to copy paste this every time you want to connect.
   * In the **SSL Tab**, mark SSL mode as require

 At this point, if we were to hit ‘save’ (please don’t), something very strange would happen.
 You’d see hundreds if not thousands of databases appear in pgAdmin.
 This has to do with how Heroku configures their servers.
 You’ll still only have access to your specific database, not those of others.
 In order to avoid parsing so many databases, we have to white list only those databases we care about.